Enumerating files using Globbing and System.IO.Enumeration

 • Gérald Barré

-Glob patterns (Wikipedia) are a very common way to specify a list of files to include or exclude.
-For instance, **/*.csproj match any file with the .csproj extension.
-You can use glob patterns in many cases, such as in the .gitignore file, in bash, or PowerShell.
+Glob patterns (Wikipedia) are a common way to specify files to include or exclude.
+For instance, **/*.csproj matches any file with the .csproj extension.
+They are widely used in .gitignore files, bash, and PowerShell.

 • ShouldIncludeEntry(ref FileSystemEntry entry) determines whether the specified file system entry should be included in the results